JuliaDynamics/DiscreteEvents.jl/docs/src/intro.md

 Get an overview and learn the basics.

-`Simulate.jl` provides a clock with a virtual simulation time and the ability to schedule Julia functions and expressions as events on the clock's timeline or run them as processes synchronizing with the clock.
-The clock can invoke registered functions or expressions continuously with a given sample rate.
+`Simulate.jl` provides 1) a *clock* with a virtual simulation time and 2) the ability to schedule Julia functions and expressions as *events* on the clock's timeline or 3) run them as *processes* synchronizing with the clock.
+The clock can 4) invoke *sampling* functions or expressions continuously at a given rate.

 ## A first example